quicwg/multipath/draft-ietf-quic-multipath.md

 requires negotiation between the two endpoints using a new transport parameter, as specified in {{nego}}.

-This extension specifies a new Path Identifier (Path ID), which is integer between 0 and 2^32 - 1 (inclusive).
+This extension specifies a new Path Identifier (Path ID), which is an integer between 0 and 2^32 - 1 (inclusive).
 Path identifies are generated monotonically increasing and cannot be reused.